nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 There is three different types of Task - ***ToDo***, ***Deadline*** and ***Assignment***.

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
-You can have multiple same tasks as tasks can be duplicated.
+Tasks can be duplicated, so it is possible to have multiple same tasks.
 </div>

 #### Adding a ToDo